 Authorizes the importation, possession and liberation of triploid grass carp into inspected/approved ponds.
 Possession of diploid grass carp is prohibited.
 Triploid grass carp represent one method of controlling nuisance aquatic vegetation.
 The Inland Fisheries Division inspects all ponds to determine regulatory compliance, particularly to verify that the fish can not escape from the waters in which they were stocked, thereby preventing off-site damage to aquatic habitats.
 Grass carp information packets and application forms can be obtained by contacting the Inland Fisheries Division at 860-424-3474.

 Congress, through the Magnuson-Stevens Fishery Conservation and Management Act, called on NOAA Fisheries to create a national registry of saltwater anglers.
 As required by the Magnuson-Stevens Act, NOAA will deliver to congress a report on all the efforts underway to phase in the new Marine Recreational Information Program (MRIP) — a partnership working to improve saltwater recreational fishing data collection and provide more informed fisheries conservation.

 The registry will improve data collection by creating a universe of saltwater anglers, essentially a phonebook of fishermen.
 This resource will help reduce bias and improve the efficiency of catch and effort surveys.
-Instead of asking a random sample of coastal U.S. residents if they’ve gone fishing (what is currently done), an angler registry would allow surveyors to call upon those who have already identified themselves as saltwater fishermen.
-The National Saltwater Angler Registry team is in charge of creating this “phonebook” of anglers to ensure that marine anglers are accurately accounted for.
+Instead of asking a random sample of coastal U.S. residents if they’ve gone fishing (what is currently done), an angler registry through a phone or mail survey would allow surveyors to call upon those who have already identified themselves as saltwater fishermen.

 Anglers please note: